11 Animals That Eat Bamboo

 The termite, a small insect with a voracious appetite, adores bamboo.

-These laborious animals that eat bamboo spend their time eating through bamboo’s thick stalks like a bee does with nectar-rich blooms.
+These laborious animals eat bamboo through bamboo’s thick stalks like a bee does with nectar-rich blooms.

-These tiny animals that eat bamboo, which only measures a few centimeters, may inflict great harm to the commonly used building material and cost their victims tens of thousands of dollars in damages.
+They may inflict great harm on the commonly used building material and cost their victims tens of thousands of dollars in damages.

 They also enjoy eating wood, gypsum board, paper goods, and insulation material, so bamboo isn’t their only favorite food.